 How to compress a large video file

-If you are sharing a video using e-mail or other online communication platforms, there may be a limit on the size of the video files.
+If you are sharing a video using e-mail or other online communication platforms, there may be limits on the size of the video files.
 If your video file is too large, you may not be able to share it.

 To make your video file smaller, you can convert it to a different file format, trim extraneous portions of the video, or compress the video file using an online converter.